New U.S. Climate Normals Show Colorado Is Becoming A Warmer, Drier Place To Live

-DENVER (CBS4) – NOAA released new climate normals for the United States on Tuesday.
+DENVER (CBS4) – NOAA released new climate normals for the United States this week.
 This is something that takes place every 10 years.
 The new normals use weather data from 1991 through 2020.
 The previous 30-year normals used weather records from 1981 through 2010.

 But the southwest United States, including Colorado, is trending drier when looking at the new climate normals.
 A warmer, drier climate can spawn severe long-term droughts and other hazards such as wildfires and water shortages.
 Unfortunately we’ve seen a lot of this in the past several years.